Lujain993/udacity-data-scientist-nanodegree/README.md

 Project 1:
-You can read my Medium Blog Post in here.
+You can read my Medium Blog Post in .

 Required libraries:
 Pandas